Updated

 - 5. Are there related offenses?

-1. When is it a crime to cycle under the influence?
+1. Is it illegal to cycle under the influence?

-A prosecutor must prove the following to convict a person of 21200.5 VC:
+A prosecutor must prove the following elements of the crime to convict you of 21200.5 VC:

-- he rode the bicycle down a “highway,” and
+- you rode the bicycle down a “highway,” and

-- while riding the bike, the accused was “under the influence” of alcohol, drugs, or both.1
+- while riding the bike, you were “under the influence” of alcohol, drugs, or both.1

 Questions often arise under this statute on the meaning of: